- Dr Kevin Sanson

 Other research and teaching interests include film and television history; production cultures; creative industries and clusters; cultural geography; regional identities and the media, with a focus on Scotland; and national cinema debates, with a focus on the UK.
 His graduate research focused on the shifting production cultures in Glasgow, Scotland, as a consequence of the city’s renewed focus on creative industries and digital media in its economic and cultural strategies.
 Dr Sanson has published in International Journal of Cultural Studies, Television & New Media, and the Sage Handbook of Television Studies, among others.
 He is co-editor of Voices of Labor: Creativity, Craft, and Conflict in Global Hollywood (UC Press 2017), Precarious Creativity: Global Media, Local Labor (UC Press 2016), Connected Viewing: Selling, Streaming, & Sharing Media in the Digital Era (Routledge 2014) and Distribution Revolution: Conversations about the Digital Future of Film and Television (UC Press 2014).

 Dr Sanson has taught courses on creative labor; cinema history; media and cultural studies; and race, ethnicity, and the media, among others.
-At QUT, he coordinates the following units:
+At QUT, he is the study area coordinator for entertainment industries and has coordinated the following units:

 - KXB102: Global Entertainment